 You can ALSO change whether you’re using your brainpower to focus on solutions, like washing your hands frequently and staying home when you feel sick.

-Which leads me to the next super important strategy for overcoming overwhelm …
+This leads me to the next super important strategy for overcoming overwhelm …

 Avoid making assumptions.